AnyLog-co/documentation/file commands.md

 <pre>
 run client 10.0.0.78:2048 file get !!blockchain_file !blockchain_file
 </pre>
-The example above copies the blockchain file from a member node to the current node.
+The example above copies the blockchain file from a member node to the local node.
 ***!!blockchain_file*** is translated on the remote node and ***!blockchain_file*** is translated on the local node.

 ### Copying multiple files from a remote node to a local node